JakobDozier/Project-3/README.md

 Once the user reads the measurement they can again move their camera to where they want to start a measurement and press the green start measurement button to start a new measurment.

+### Learned
+- The basics of swift
+- How to create an AR application in Xcode9

 ### Problems
 - I was originally planning on having cones at the ends of the line to make a two-way arrow but I could not find a way for them to stay in the correct direction, so I ended up using spheres.